 Payment methods in Luxembourg

-It is still possible to pay by cheque in Luxembourg.
-However, they are no longer popular and banks don’t issue cheque books as standard.
-You can request a cheque book from your bank if this is your preferred method of paying for goods or bills.
-Cheques take around 8 days to clear in Luxembourg.
+It is still possible to pay by check in Luxembourg.
+However, they are no longer popular and banks don’t issue checkbooks as standard.
+You can request a checkbook from your bank if this is your preferred method of paying for goods or bills.
+Checks take around eight days to clear in Luxembourg.

 Most banks in Luxembourg will issue a debit card which can also be used as a cash card when you open a bank account.
 Debit cards are commonly used for both store payments and online payments in Luxembourg.
 In 2017, they were the 4th most popular overall form of payment with 30% of shoppers in Luxembourg frequently using them.